FAQ

 How much T-bill can I buy in one auction?

-There is no minimum holding cap, but a non-competitive bid from a single individual is capped at S$1,000,000 per auction.
+There is no overall holding cap on T-bills, but a single non-competitive bid is capped at S$1,000,000 per auction (the cap resets each auction).
 The minimum per application is S$1,000, in multiples of S$1,000.
 If total non-competitive bids exceed 40% of the issue size, allocations are pro-rated.

 When can I redeem my SSB?